jessebuckmann/sample_preparation_module/projects/Hardware_Johanna_Floris_Frank/Documentation/reproduction_guide.md

 *Multi-slave single-master set-up for receiving seperate text-based messages and sensor data*
 - Using the 1. breadboard: connect Vin and GND (ground) of the BME/BMP280 sensor directly to the 5V and GND pins on the slave Arduino.
 - Using the 2. breadboard: connect the  SDA, SCL from the sensor with the slave and further with the master SDA, SCL in one line.
-- Ground the slave to the master via the oind next to the SCL/SDA pins
+- Ground the slave to the master via the ground next to the SCL/SDA pins
 - Open the [master sketch](https://git.science.uu.nl/experiment-design-2020/-/tree/master/projects/Hardware_Johanna_Floris_Frank/Arduino_code/Hybrid_Master.ino) and the [slave sketch](https://git.science.uu.nl/experiment-design-2020/-/blob/master/projects/Hardware_Johanna_Floris_Frank/Arduino_code/Hybrid_Slave.ino)